Skip to main content

 Step 3: Interpolate the Teads curve

-The Teads curve has CPU utilization ont he x axis and a scaling factor on the y axis.
+The Teads curve has CPU utilization on the x axis and a scaling factor on the y axis.
 There are only four points on the published curve.
 Your task is to get the scaling factor for your specific CPU utilization values by interpolating between the known points.
 Luckily, we have a builtin for that purpose!

 Add the Interpolation plugin to your list of plugins in the initialize block.